Knight of the Carpet

 Notes and Queries explained in 1862:

+In William Shakespeare's comedic play Twelfth Night, Sir Toby Belch describes the cowardly Sir Andrew Aguecheek as a "knight dubbed with unhatched rapier and on carpet consideration."

 Philip Massinger in his play The Maid of Honour, written in the 1620s, mentioned "loose Carpet-knights" who lived comfortably and "thought to charge, through dust and blood, an armed foe, Was but like graceful running at the ring, For a wanton mistress' glove".